cp6/just-a-video-url-revealer/README.md

-# just-a-video-url-revealer
+# just a video URL revealer
-Simple script to reveal the raw URL of a popular video uploading website
+A simple PHP script to reveal the raw URL of a popular video-uploading website along with the title of the video if it has one.